KobeVK/containerized-web-site/README.md

 # Project purpose
-DevOps Engineer Home Challenge for @Greenroad
-As part of this Home assignment, I was required to create a web-app, test and create useful CI flow along with monitoring system for the containerized enviornment and for the web-page
+Senior DevOps Engineer Home Challenge for @Greenroad As part of this Home assignment, I was required to create a web-app, test and create useful CI flow along with monitoring system for the containerized enviornment and for the web-page

 important notes: